 Insert Figure 11-33 (Concurrent FTM Sessions) here

-The method to indicate availability depends on the channel access method used by FTM; EDCA and TB channel access.
-In FTM using EDCA based channel access the availability indication is performed by sending of an FTM Request frame, in TB (TB) Ranging Measurement Exchange the RSTA poll the ISTA to indicate their need for measurement resources and allocated medium for Range measurement based on the ISTAs’ responses.
+The method to indicate availability depends on the measurement exchange mode for the negotiated FTM session, FTM based of Trigger based.
+For FTM based the availability indication is performed by the ISTA sending an FTM Request frame, for Trigger based Measurement Exchange the RSTA polls ISTAs using a Trigger frame of type Ranging and subtype Poll, to indicate their availability.

-EDCA based channel access is used by legacy FTM, by DMGz and EDMGz STAs.
-TB Ranging Measurement Exchange is used by HE STAs capable of TB Ranging Measurement Exchange.
+FTM based measurement exchange is used by DMG and EDMGz STAs.
+Trigger Based Measurement Exchange is used by HE STAs capable of TB Ranging Measurement Exchange.